A red neck cashmere sweater is posh winter business attire

 The wool socks in the rubber boots are a must.
 Rubber conducts easily.
 It does not even help that these rubber boots have some sort of plateau sole.
 Without wool socks, the feet will transfer body heat to the sidewalk or dirt.
 Of course, that heat is not enough to thaw permafrost 😉 , but you will get cold feet fast.
 Cold feet are not only uncomfortable, but also dangerous.
 Thus, it is important to keep your feet insulated to not get hypothermia.
 I wore the rubber boots with a sheep skin insole for extra insulation.
 The reason why I wore rubber boots despite their bad insulation properties was that we had new snow.
 These boots are high enough so the snow would not enter the boots when I step out of the car in a parking lot that has not yet been plowed.

 To stay well insulated when outside I also wore a furry jacket and hat.
-I wanted my outerwear outfit to be in a de-saturated palette.
-Thus, I kept it to white and gray shades, and added my Pippa bag and taupe gloves (similar leather gloves here).
+I wanted my outerwear outfit to be in a de-saturated palette with a pop of color.
+The red neck of the sweater shows in this collarless jacket and provides a color accent.
+To obtain a neutral color look, I kept it to white and gray shades, and added my Pippa bag and taupe gloves (similar leather gloves here).
 The Pippa bag has three large compartments.
 Hence, it is easy to schlep the shoes to work without having to carry a plastic or second bag.
 The other two compartments have space my usual office carry back and forth and personal items like cell phone, make-up, hand lotion, water, etc..

 How do you stay warm and stylish in the mid of winter?
 Do you change into dress shoes at the office or do you wear your boots 9 to 5?
 Let me know.
-I am curios and love to receive your emails.
+I am curious.

 Get the inspiration, support, motivation, and tips to look to your best in life by subscribing to High Latitude Style.
 Deep inside you know when I can do it you can do it too.